-This course will give you the opportunity to develop knowledge and technical skills in a practical learning environment.
+This course will give you the opportunity to develop knowledge and technical skills, with the chance to spend some time in a practical learning environment.
 You will also develop key skills, such as in communication (including verbal and analytical writing skills), research and project management (including providing an opportunity to demonstrate reflective practice by suggesting alternative approaches to a problem).